Low Energy Supergravity Revisited (I): Towards model building and phenomenology from the NSWS

-So far we have only discussed the scalar components of the $S$-sector.
-The consistency requirement \ref{eq:the_condition} which has been realized through the $F$-term potential of the scalar sector should be automatically satisfied, due to supersymmetry, in the fermionic sector.
-(Note that the $D$-term contributions to the potential, Eq.~(\ref{eq:VD}) always satisfy \ref{eq:the_condition} as long as the hidden sector is not charged under visible sector gauge groups.)
+{\sl The fermionic $S$-sector:} \gilbertzero{Throughout this paper we have discussed only} the scalar components of the $S$-sector.
+The consistency requirement (\ref{eq:the_condition}) which has been realized through the $F$-term potential of the scalar sector should be automatically satisfied, due to Supersymmetry, in the fermionic sector.
+(Note that the $D$-term contributions to the potential, Eq.~(\ref{eq:VD}) always satisfy (\ref{eq:the_condition}) as long as the hidden sector is not charged under visible sector gauge groups.)
 One can then in principle construct the full Lagrangian involving the $S$-type chiral superfields using the well-known recipes.
-The fermion-scalar couplings are obtained from the Lagrangian term \beq - \frac{1}{2} e \exp\left(K/2m_{p\ell}^2\right) \mathfrak{D}_I {\cal D}_J W \chi^I \chi^J + h.c. \ , \bee where ${\cal D}_J W$ is as defined in Eq.(\ref{eq:DI}), $\mathfrak{D}_I {\cal D}_J W \equiv W_{I J} + \frac{1}{m_{p\ell}^2} \left(K_{I J} W + K_I {\cal D}_J W + K_J {\cal D}_I W - K_I K_J W \right) -\Gamma^K_{I J} {\cal D}_K W$, and the $\chi^I$ scan the fermionic components of all hidden and visible sectors; see \cite{WessBagger199203} for further details.
+The fermion-scalar couplings are obtained from the Lagrangian term \beq - \frac{1}{2} e \exp\left(K/2m_{p\ell}^2\right) \mathfrak{D}_I {\cal D}_J W \chi^I \chi^J + h.c. \ , \eeq where ${\cal D}_J W$ is as defined in Eq.(\ref{eq:DI}), $\mathfrak{D}_I {\cal D}_J W \equiv W_{I J} + \frac{1}{m_{p\ell}^2} \left(K_{I J} W + K_I {\cal D}_J W + K_J {\cal D}_I W - K_I K_J W \right) -\Gamma^K_{I J} {\cal D}_K W$, the $\Gamma^K_{I J}$ being the Christoffel symbols associated with the K\"ahler manifold, and the $\chi^I$ scan the fermionic components of all hidden and visible sectors; see \cite{WessBagger199203} for further details.
 For instance, from Eqs.~(\ref{eq:Kf}, \ref{eq:Non-SWgen} --\ref{eq:finalformWM-10}) one obtains readily the couplings of the NSWS case.
 We do not discuss further the other parts of the Supegravity Lagrangian in the present paper.